awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-keystore.md

 1. On the **Kinesis Analytics \- Create application** page, provide the application details as follows:
    + For **Application name**, enter **MyApplication**\.
-   + For **Runtime**, choose **Apache Flink version 1\.13\.2**\.
+   + For **Runtime**, choose **Apache Flink version 1\.15\.2**\.

 1. For **Access permissions**, choose **Create / update IAM role `kinesis-analytics-MyApplication-us-west-2`**\.

 1. Choose **Create application**\.

 **Note**
-When you create a Kinesis Data Analytics for Apache Flink application using the console, you have the option of having an IAM role and policy created for your application\.
+When you create an Amazon Kinesis Data Analytics for Apache Flink using the console, you have the option of having an IAM role and policy created for your application\.
 Your application uses this role and policy to access its dependent resources\.
 These IAM resources are named using your application name and Region as follows:
 Policy: `kinesis-analytics-service-MyApplication-us-west-2`
 Role: `kinesis-analytics-MyApplication-us-west-2`